 I agree with most of the praise for the film, and as I note above, I love Arnold’s visuals, his atmosphere and metaphors, as well as the wonderful underwater photography.
 There is much to be enthusiastic over in Creature from the Black Lagoon, and like all of Arnold’s SF movies, it stands head and shoulders above the usual flying saucer fare churned out in the decade.
 It is also a film that stays with you, owing to the fact that it is a unique fifties movie, and one that spawned an entire subgenre.
 It was the first underwater monster movie, giving birth to a plethora of slimy menaces and monster sharks.
 Dozens upon dozens of imitations of the Gill-man have been put on screen since 1954, and the case of The Shape of Water shows that it’s influence has not faded.
 And the “underwater ballet” scene between the Creature and Kay is one of the stand-out scenes in cinematic history, endlessly copied, imitated and spoofed.
 But the truth is that it is this single scene that all critics point to when defending the film’s place at the Pantheon of horror and science fiction movies.
 Between this one scene and the enduring impact of the Creature itself, there is little in the film that is particularly memorable.
 The actors are all good, Arnold’s direction is superb, the underwater footage is sublime and Ricou Browning’s portrayal of the Creature is legend.
 All of this tries its darn hardest to counteract a sluggish and, as Warren points out, “limp” script.
 Whether they succeed is probably a matter of personal opinion.
 I think they do a terrific job of trying, but ultimately don’t quite succeed in turning this classic from a good into a great film.

 Jack Arnold quickly became Universal’s top sci-fi director, often in collaboration with William Alland.
-He directed the sequel Revenge of the Creature (1955), as well as the classic Tarantula (1955), and The Incredible Shrinking Man (1957), which is often considered his crowning achievement.
+He directed the sequel Revenge of the Creature (1955), as well as the classic Tarantula (1955, review), and The Incredible Shrinking Man (1957), which is often considered his crowning achievement.
 He didn’t only direct, but also came up with the story treatments for Tarantula and surprisingly good The Monolith Monsters (1957), and acted as second unit director on This Island Earth (review).
 He also directed the the rather shoddy Monster on Campus (1958) and The Space Children 1958).
 After his last hurrah as a film director with the great Peter Sellers satire The Mouse that Roared (1959), Arnold moved into TV, and worked on a large number of series, including some sci-fi.
 In 1960 he made the underwater pop comedy Hello Down There, about a family living in a submerged house, and made a string of cheap exploitation films in the mid-seventies.

 Universal’s head of makeup Bud Westmore’s name is on over 500 films and TV series, and it is clear that he didn’t have time to do extensive work on all of them.
 While he did oversee, plan and tweak much of the work on most of the films he is credited for, a big portion of the actual work was done by others, with Westmore still often receiving sole credit.